golang/pkgsite/doc/precommit.md

 If you are modifying CSS or Javascript, install prettier as described at https://prettier.io/docs/en/install.html, and run `./all.bash prettier` to format your changes before mailing your CL.

-To check for broken links in prod, run `devtools/find_broken_links.sh`.